Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Systematic uncertainty

-Systematic uncertainties are evaluated for all signal samples and background processes.
-The uncertainties are common to both the displaced track and 1$\ell$1T searches unless noted.
+Systematic uncertainty is evaluated for all signal samples and background processes.
+The sources of uncertainty are common to both the displaced track and 1$\ell$1T searches unless noted.

-Figure~\ref{fig:SRsys} shows the relative systematic uncertainties in the predicted SM background yields in the SRs derived from background-only fits to the CRs.
-Experimental uncertainties include the uncertainties related to the reconstruction and selection of objects relevant to the analysis.
-As both the displaced track and 1$\ell$1T searches target boosted topologies with a high-\pt leading jet and high \met, uncertainties in these objects are found to be dominant experimental uncertainties.
-Jet uncertainties, mainly involving jet energy scale (JES) and jet energy resolution (JER), are evaluated as a function of jet \pt and $\eta$.
-These uncertainties are determined from data and MC studies such as the measurement of jet-\pt balance in dijet and $Z/\gamma$+jets processes~\cite{JETM-2018-05}.
-Uncertainties related to $b$-jet identification and vertex tagging are also considered.
-Uncertainties in the modelling of \met in the MC simulation are estimated by propagating the energy and momentum scale of the objects entering the calculation of \met and the variations of the resolution and scale of the soft-term.
-Lepton systematic uncertainties include those of the reconstruction, identification and isolation efficiencies, and those of the momentum/energy resolution and scale~\cite{EGAM-2018-01,MUON-2018-03}.
-Other experimental uncertainties include those of pile-up modelling, tracking efficiency, and track impact parameter resolutions.
-For the background MC samples of the 1$\ell$1T search, the experimental uncertainties only affect the subdominant true lepton-track component, hence to avoid fit instabilities, a single conservative 50\% envelope uncertainty is assigned to cover all of the experimental uncertainties.
-Moreover, the 1$\ell$1T search considers the uncertainties in low-\pt lepton-track identification performance, such as those originating from the calibration.
+Figure~\ref{fig:SRsys} shows the relative systematic uncertainty in the predicted SM background yields in the SRs derived from background-only fits to the CRs.
+Sources of experimental uncertainty include those related to the reconstruction and selection of objects relevant to the analysis.
+As both the displaced track and 1$\ell$1T searches target boosted topologies with a high-\pt leading jet and high \met, sources of uncertainty related to these objects are found to be dominant experimental uncertainty.
+Sources of uncertainty related to jets, which mainly involve the jet energy scale (JES) and jet energy resolution (JER), are evaluated as a function of jet \pt and $\eta$.
+This uncertainty is determined from data and MC studies such as the measurement of jet-\pt balance in dijet and $Z/\gamma$+jets processes~\cite{JETM-2018-05}.
+Sources of uncertainty related to $b$-jet identification and vertex tagging are also considered.
+Uncertainty in the modelling of \met in the MC simulation is estimated by propagating the energy and momentum scale of the objects entering the calculation of \met and the variations of the resolution and scale of the soft-term.
+Sources of systematic uncertainty for leptons include those in the reconstruction, identification and isolation efficiencies, and those in the momentum/energy resolution and scale~\cite{EGAM-2018-01,MUON-2018-03}.
+Other sources of experimental uncertainty originate from pile-up modelling, tracking efficiency, and track impact parameter resolution.
+For the background MC samples of the 1$\ell$1T search, the experimental uncertainty only affects the subdominant true lepton-track component, hence to avoid fit instabilities, a single 50\% envelope uncertainty is assigned, which is found to cover all of the individual sources of experimental uncertainty, the largest of which is 40\%.
+Moreover, the 1$\ell$1T search considers sources of uncertainty in low-\pt lepton-track identification performance, such as those originating from the calibration.